Last Updated on: 9th January 2025, 01:15 pm

 (c) Void acts

-32. How the agency is create ?
+32. How an agency may be created ?

 (a) by ratification